corsairmarks/machine_shipset_gigastructures_ringworld_additional_compatibility/mod/README.md

 Same compatibility as Gigastructural Engineering & More (3.2).
 Overrides six megastructures from Gigastructural Engineering: `ringworld_titanic_2`, `ring_world_titanic_restored`, `ringworld_behemoth_2`, `ring_world_behemoth_restored`, `ringworld_gargantuan_2`, and `ring_world_gargantuan_restored` in order to ensure the seam sectors are flagged with the ringworld size, for easier targeting to change the graphical culture, which could conflict with other Gigastructres add-ons.

-Built for Stellaris version 3.2.\* "Herbert."
+Built for Stellaris version 3.3 "Libra."
 Not compatible with achievements, but neither are the dependencies.

 ### Required Dependency Mods